fbpx

 Emotional Support

-We were happy to provide the family with a grant while in treatment.
+We were happy to provide the family with a grant while the twins were in treatment.
 We helped with housing, transportation, and support for meals.
 But, Marelyn needed more.
-She needed emotional support, someone to talk with who could understand her challenges.
-She needed a shoulder to lean on.

 We have been speaking with Marelyn 2-3 times a week in the months before the boys’ second transplant.
 Days, evenings, and weekends; it didn’t matter.
 We wanted to help her get through this ordeal and understand that she is not alone.